The Small Business Partnership: General and Limited Partnerships

 - a duty of loyalty and fiduciary duty

 - equal profit sharing (unless there's an agreement that says otherwise)

 - equal control and no salary (unless there's an agreement)

 The fiduciary duty and duty of loyalty that all partners owe each other simply mean that a partner must act in the best interest of the partnership and can't act primarily to enrich himself.
-Partners must provide a proper financial accounting of their actions, and the partnership can sue individual partners for any financial wrongdoing.
+Partners must provide proper financial accounting of their actions, and the partnership can sue individual partners for any financial wrongdoing.

 Because the partnership isn't a special corporate entity (like an LLC), taxes on profits are paid through partners' personal income tax.
 The partnership reports its profits to the IRS (though it doesn't pay taxes on them), and this way the IRS can be sure it collects the proper amount.